veebch/thedailygrind/README.md

 An open-source coffee grinder accessory to aid moving between grind sizes, and recalling recent grinds.
 Prototyped on a Bezzera BB05, although it should be adaptable to other grinders that use a similar mechanism (stepless adjustment).
 Units are currently non-dimensional (no units, made up).

-A minimal user interface centers around a numeric value for the grind size and a display of that numeric value for the last 3 grinds.
+- A minimal user interface centers around a numeric value for the grind size and a display of that numeric value for the last 3 grinds.

-Turn the rotary encoder to select a grind number, press to move to that number.
+- Turn the rotary encoder to select a grind number, press to move to that number.

+- Tare function - long press rotary encoder to zero (there is a visual setpoint to do this at).

 # Hardware